 As the price of insulin has increased, so too have patient out-of-pocket costs.
-Between 2006 and 2013, average out-of-pocket costs per insulin user among Medicare Part D enrollees increased by 10% per year for all insulin types (Cefalu et al., 2018).
+Between 2006 and 2013, average cost sharing per insulin user among Medicare Part D enrollees increased by 10% per year for all insulin types (Cefalu et al., 2018).